 The Faculty Research Project Teams provide students with real research and real teamwork experience by uniting undergraduate students, graduate students, and faculty in a team-based environment to advance research projects in science and engineering.
 Motivated undergraduate and graduate students who join these multi-year teams benefit significantly.

 - Creates Long-Term Research & Development Experience

 Students will work on a multidisciplinary research team for a minimum of two semesters, gaining valuable research and design experience.
 A minimum of two semesters provides students with the time and context to familiarize themselves with the lab, make meaningful contributions, and foster design and leadership skills.

 - Cultivates Leadership and Mentoring

-The long-term, sustainable nature of Faculty Research Project creates a mentoring environment, where faculty and graduate students mentor teams, experienced undergrad students mentor new team members, and students rotate step into leadership roles as others graduate.
+The long-term, sustainable nature of Faculty Research Project teams creates a mentoring environment, where faculty and graduate students mentor teams, experienced undergrad students mentor new team members, and students rotate step into leadership roles as others graduate.